BabyKnight/x-boot/README.md

 ## Preface

-I was aleays wondering how an Operating System was loaded after I pressed the power button.
+I was always wondering how an Operating System was loaded after I pressed the power button.

 Until I got a real factory issue during work and started to learn about how to develop an OS.